buley/personal/src/content/worst.md

 # At My Worst

 > *“People are package deals; you take the good with the confused.
-In most cases, strengths and weaknesses are two sides of the same coin.” — Steve Case*
+In most cases, strengths and weaknesses are two sides of the same coin.” -- Steve Case*

-> *"The greatest danger for most of us is not that our aim is too high and we miss it, but that it is too low and we reach it." — Michelangelo*
+> *"The greatest danger for most of us is not that our aim is too high and we miss it, but that it is too low and we reach it." -- Michelangelo*

-*Understanding potential pitfalls isn't about self-criticism—it's about maintaining excellence through conscious course correction.*
+*Understanding potential pitfalls isn't about self-criticism--it's about maintaining excellence through conscious course correction.*

-I know what I look like at my best—sharp, decisive, disciplined, and operating at the highest level.
+I know what I look like at my best--sharp, decisive, disciplined, and operating at the highest level.

 But when my strengths become unchecked, when I'm misaligned or caught in unproductive cycles, I can slip into patterns that work **against me instead of for me.**